 Our system takes into account not only if they are a good candidate based on personal factors and charitable history, but it also shows you how much to ask for.
 This data is especially useful when it comes time to create a gift range chart.

 The best way to know if iWave can help you successfully launch your capital campaign is to see it in action for yourself.
-We invite you contact our team today to set up a free demo or fundraising assessment.
+We invite you contact our team today to set up a free demo.
 We would love to show you exactly how our software can be utilized to achieve your nonprofit’s unique goals.